Krull (video game)

-Krull is an Atari 2600 video game based on the 1983 science fantasy film Krull and published in 1983 by Atari, Inc. It was written by Dave Staugas who later ported Millipede to the 2600.
-Gottlieb manufactured an arcade shooter of the same name in the same year, but it is unrelated to the Atari 2600 cartridge other than the Krull license.
+Krull is an Atari 2600 video game based on the film of the same name and published in 1983 by Atari, Inc. It was written by Dave Staugas, who later ported Millipede to the 2600.
+Gottlieb manufactured an arcade shooter of the same name in the same year, but it is unrelated to the Atari 2600 game other than sharing the Krull license.